chayhere/Data-Analytics/Portfolio/HandWashParadox/README.md

 ## More Intresting stuff..
 <img src="../../gifs/semmelweise.png" alt="Semmelweise" width="200"/>
-as we saw this guy ☝🏼 Dr. Ignaz Semmelweis discovered that simple handwashing could drastically reduce maternal deaths from childbed fever.
+as we saw this guy ☝🏼 Dr. Ignaz Semmelweis discovered that simple handwashing could drastically reduce maternal deaths from childbed fever in 1840's where no concept of micro organisms...
 Despite his revolutionary discovery, his colleagues rejected his idea, and he was ridiculed and even committed to a mental asylum.
 <img src="../../gifs/meme.jpg" alt="Meme" width="350"/>
 Ironically, what was once dismissed as madness is now celebrated as one of the most important breakthroughs in medical history.
 Today, Semmelweis is remembered as the father of infection control.<br>
 <br>